jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_1.rst

     pwd

-  if the terminal_ is your friend, and shows anything other than
+  if the terminal_ is my friend, and shows anything other than

   .. code-block:: shell